-Gorgeous full color example, with large vignettes showing the Mosque of the Sultan Hassan, Alexandria, Ruins of the Great Temple Karnac, Great Sphinx, Ghizeh and sail boats in the Red Sea.
+Gorgeous full color example of Tallis' map of Egypt, with large vignettes of the Mosque of the Sultan Hassan, Alexandria, Ruins of the Great Temple Karnac, Great Sphinx, Ghizeh and sail boats in the Red Sea.

 Engraved for R. Montgomery Martin's Illustrated Atlas.
 Tallis was one of the last great decorative map makers.
-His maps are prized for their wonderful vignettes of indigenous scenes, people, etc. Remarkable color.
+His maps are prized for the wonderful vignettes of indigenous scenes, people, etc. Remarkable color.